 First things first, a bespoke solution to build a crowdfunding website takes a significant amount of time.
-Even if you start working with a web-development agency and hire a big team of highly-skilled crowdfunding platform developers, designers, project managers, quality assurance specialists and business analysts, the turnaround of implementing everything a P2P lending platform requires may take half a year.
+Even if you start working with a web development agency and hire a big team of highly-skilled crowdfunding platform engineers and designers, the turnaround of implementing everything a P2P lending platform requires may take half a year.

 On the other hand, you have full control of everything that happens on your crowdfunding website.
 You can integrate it with any third-party system, implement a basic or sophisticated back office, and be in charge of everything that happens under the hood of the system.

 If you’re more concerned with time to market length, it’s probably worth looking into a ready digital infrastructure that already offers a fully working back office, has many available integrations out of the box, and a proven record of successful cases.

 There are a few crowdfunding software solutions that offer a ready infrastructure, and it may take less than 3 months to start a crowdfunding website with Crowd Valley back office, for example.
 It’s a crowdfunding technology that comes with a specific business flow for different roles and has all processes thoroughly tested and verified.
 Besides, you will save on coding since you don’t have to build the back office from scratch.